DanielAmes/DanielAmes.github.io/_posts/2024-12-30-monte-carlo.md

 \text{Then} \hspace{15pt} | \text{max}(\boldsymbol{X}_{n})/\text{min}(\boldsymbol{X}_{n}) |  \sim \text{  ?}
 $$

-Though to my knowledge no closed form solution to this problem exists, if we simulate samples from a standard normal and then look at the distribution of the desired ratio, we will have solved the problem for most practical intents and purposes.
+Though to my knowledge no closed-form solution to this problem exists, if we simulate samples from a standard normal and then look at the distribution of the desired ratio, we will have solved the problem for most practical intents and purposes.

 Below is displayed a histogram of 10,000 runs of $n = 100$.